stackabletech/spark-k8s-operator/tests/README-templating.md

 - python3 (version >= 3.9)
   - pyyaml library installed
 - ansible
+- jq

 ### Running

 To run tests please execute the following command from the gitroot of the operator repository:

-`scripts/run_tests.sh`
+`scripts/run_tests.sh --parallel 2`

 This will install the necessary ansible role into `tests/ansible/roles`, expand the test templates into all defined test scenarios and execute kuttl to test these scenarios.
+Any arguments are passed on to `kuttl`.